GabrielCachadina/Ansible_Playbooks/README.md

 This playbook installs and boots an [OctoPrint](https://octoprint.org/) docker container.

+### SetUp_Computer.yml

+Sets up a copy of my computer into another computer, copying the dot-files, nixos-config and all of my important files.

 ### SetUp_GiteaServer.yml

 This playbook will create a [Gitea](https://about.gitea.com/) server.
 Note that this does not use `https` so it is recommended to use a VPN or to tunnel the traffic with the following command: